omitsalex/hcloud-k8s/README.md

   - create a API Token and set in "env/values.yaml"
   - edit the values in "env/values.yaml"

+## Prerequriements for Ingress & Let's Encrypt! support
+  - Add for `lb_hostname` a valid DNS-Entry (necessary for Certificate Requests)

 ## Create Infrastructure Ansible Playbook Terrafom Module
 ```bash
 ansible-playbook create-infrastructure.yaml